steven004/pytest_oot/README.rst

         num2.multiple(4,5) == 460 -x True -t 12 -r 10
         num3.add(3,4,var2) == 1000 --skip -t 25

-    case_id4 (Reverse String test):
+    case: id4 (Reverse String test):
         string1.range(1,4) == 'dlr' -d 6

-    case_async1 (To test async actions - timeout) num_async.addw(var100, var100) == 100
+    case: async1 (To test async actions - timeout) num_async.addw(var100, var100) == 100
         num_async.data_sync() -t 18
         num_async.get_value() == 300

-    case_async2 (To test async actions - repeat) num_async.addw(var100, var100) >= 300
+    case: async2 (To test async actions - repeat) num_async.addw(var100, var100) >= 300
         num_async.get_value() == 500 --repeat 20

-Note: the testbed file is a python file, which define all the variables and objects to be used in the test.
+Note: the testbed file could be a python file or a .yaml file.
+When it is a .py file, which defines all the variables and objects to be used in the test.
+This plug-in will auto import the .py file for use in cases.
+When it is a .yaml file, please follow the format definition in TestSteps package, basically, there could be two levels of .yaml files, object file and index file.
 If it reports the testbed module could not be imported, please change the module path to make it right.